LydiaAlem/Assembly-LCD-Clock/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 As part of a university-related project in my Machine Organization course.
 I developed clock functions using both C and x86-64 assembly.
-Successfully implemented a range of clock-related features, showcasing proficiency in both programming languages!
+I successfully implemented a range of clock-related features, showcasing proficiency in both programming languages!

 <!-- <p align="right">(<a href="#readme-top">back to top</a>)</p> -->